Yes, America's Anchorman is away, and this is your undocumented anchorman.

 Our immigration system isn't broken when it comes to bagpipes.

-Uh maybe the solution here is to give everybody in Mexico, Central America, and Southern America a bagpipe, and then they would never get across the Rio Grande.
+Maybe the solution here is to give everybody in Mexico, Central America and Southern America a bagpipe and then they would never get across the Rio Grande because that's the only thing that these guys are capable of stopping.

 That's something they'd want to inspect at the border too.

-Mark Stein in for us, we'll uh have more in just a moment.
+We'll have more in just a moment.

 Mark Stein for Rush on America's number one radio show.

-Uh and uh that's the big change that has been announced today at the Washington Post.
+And that's the big change that has been announced today at the Washington Post.

 They're so bad.

-They're so bad these American newspapers.
+They're so bad, these American newspapers.

-The the newspaper is worth nothing.
+The newspaper is worth nothing.

-If you're uh if you're in your late teens and you're thinking of going to Columbia Journalism School, which will cost you a big six-figure sum to be uh to to qualify yourself for a dead industry.
+I'll tell you, I don't think I'm ready to buy the Miami Herald, but I would say this to anybody listening to this: if you're in your late teens and you're thinking of going to Columbia Journalism School, which will cost you a big six-figure sum to qualify yourself for a dead industry, American newspapers have killed themselves.

 They're boring and they're unreadable, even before you get to the politics.

-Uh instead of spending a six-figure sum uh uh uh going to Columbia Journalism School, so you can work for twenty-three thousand a year uh for some American newspaper.
+Instead of spending a six-figure sum going to Columbia Journalism School so you can work for $23,000 a year for some American newspaper, why not keep the six-figure sum and buy the actual newspaper?

 Because that's what they're going to be selling them for in a couple of years.

-But at any rate, the Washington the Graham family, which is venerated in American journalism, destroyed, effectively destroyed their own property, and uh Catherine Weymouth is now out uh at the Washington Post and has been replaced by a former Reagan administration official, whatever that means.
+And Catherine Weymouth is now out at the Washington Post and has been replaced by a former Reagan administration official, whatever that means.

-In in Maryland, a 23-year-old teacher at a Cambridge, Maryland middle school has been placed on leave and quote, taken in for an emergency medical evaluation, unquote, because he published uh three years ago a novel, a novel called The Insurrectionist, set 900 years in the future, uh, which features a school shooting.
+One other story I wanted to get to today, by the way, in Maryland, a 23-year-old teacher at a Cambridge, Maryland middle school has been placed on leave and quote taken in for an emergency medical evaluation, unquote, because he published three years ago a novel, a novel called The Insurrectionist, set 900 years in the future, which features a school shooting.

-The Dorchester County Board of Education have placed him on leave, and the Dorchester County Sheriff's Office, you can get this novel at Amazon.
+The Dorchester County Board of Education have placed him on leave in the Dorchester County Sheriff's Office.

 It's called The Insurrectionist.

-So for writing a novel set 900 years in the future with a fictional shoe school shooting, this guy has been, quote, taken in for an emergency medical evaluation.
+So for writing a novel set 900 years in the future with a fictional school shooting, this guy has been, quote, taken in for an emergency medical evaluation.

 That's like something out of the Soviet Union.

-Now, David Cameron looks like Churchill Thatcher and the Duke of Wellington rolled into one when he's standing next to Obama.
+Now, David Cameron looks like Churchill, Thatcher, and the Duke of Wellington rolled into one when he's standing next to Obama.

 Obama is the guy without a strategy.

-Cameron stood up and gave this tough speech indicating that he he had a strategy, and he talked about it, and Rush pointed out the flaw in it.
+Cameron stood up and gave this tough speech indicating that he had a strategy.

-Um the flaw in it is essentially that he's like tap dancing about all around with all these weaselly words, extremist ideology, radical extremism, extremist radicalism, and he can't actually talk honestly about where the threat is coming from and where the threat nests.
+And the flaw in it is essentially that he's like tap dancing about around with all these weasel words, extremist ideology, radical extremism, extremist radicalism.

-And this guy in the home office made the mistake of actually identifying the perpetrators uh by using the term Asian, which just refers to the continent, uh, and and because of that he's been taken off for uh ethnicity and diversity training to raise his awareness of ethnic and diversity issues.
+And this guy in the home office made the mistake of actually identifying the perpetrators by using the term Asian, which just refers to the continent.

-And it doesn't matter, even if you write a novel set 900 years in the future, uh, they will take you in for a psychiatric evaluation in Dorchester County, Maryland.
+And it doesn't matter, even if you write a novel set 900 years in the future, they will take you in for a psychiatric evaluation in Dorchester County, Maryland.

 And if you make the mistake of taking David Cameron at his word and actually identifying the people who are raping and killing people, you will be sent off for diversity training.